 GBS affects men and women of all ethnicities and ages.
-Treatment is available for the condition and 80% of those affected recover with minor or no neurologic deficits (lasting damage to the nervous system).
+Treatment is available for this condition and 80% of those affected recover with minor or no residual neurologic deficits (lasting damage to the nervous system).
 More severe cases of the condition require emergency medical treatment, admission to hospital, and longer rehabilitation periods.
-About 10 to 15% of affected people will have major damage to the nervous system.
-The neurologic damage can range from having difficulty running or walking, to difficulty breathing – some patients may need permanent use of a respirator.
-About 5% of affected individuals will die.
+About 10% to 15% of affected people will have major residual deficits.
+The residual neurologic deficits range from having difficulty running or walking to difficulty breathing; some patients may need to be permanently on a respirator.
+Less than 2% of affected individuals will die.

 Healthy nerves are wrapped in an outer coating known as myelin, which is similar to the plastic insulation wrapped around a wire.
 In cases of GBS, the myelin is damaged.
 Without this coating, the nerves may not be able to send messages or they send weaker messages that may result in muscle weakness, tingling, numbness, or paralysis.
 People with this condition may experience significant weakness and have difficulty performing everyday tasks, including walking.

-Infections by certain bacteria or viruses seem to trigger GBS.
+Infections by certain bacteria or viruses seem to trigger GBS in more than 50% of cases.
 In particular, infections of the gastrointestinal (GI) tract or respiratory system are most commonly associated with the condition.